HNKSara/Extract-frequent-patterns/README.md

-LIHC is too lare for upload
+LIHC excel file is too lare for upload